Home

 Acclimatization hike to the upper Sapi Lake, 800 HM

-Shortly after setting out, we encounter our first technical issue: Nina's MP3 player battery is empty.
-Nonetheless, we don't turn back.
-Instead, Nina strikes up a conversation with Norbu and us.
-We trek uphill across seemingly endless grassy slopes.
-Above 4000 m, the landscape is adorned with lots of blooming flowers - here the grazing areas begin.
-It takes us three hours to finally reach the glacial lake at 4700 m.
-From his backpack, Norbu magically produces a melon far larger than any of us can manage to eat.
-(The remainder, of course, is carefully packed and brought back down.)
-Amidst a stunning high-altitude alpine landscape, we climb the small hill next to the lake, reaching 4785 m, before descending again to the homestay.
+Shortly after setting out, we encounter our first technical problem: Nina's MP3 player runs out of battery.
+Still, we do not turn back; instead, Nina passes the time talking with us and Norbu (in English, of course).
+We hike up endless grassy slopes.
+Above 4000 m, many flowers are in bloom - these are the grazing areas.
+It takes three hours until we finally reach the glacial lake at 4700 m.
+Norbu produces a melon from his backpack that is far larger than our appetite.
+(The rest is, of course, carefully packed and carried back down.)
+In a spectacular high-mountain setting, we climb the small hill beside the lake, reaching 4785 m, and then descend again to the homestay.

 walking towards Sapi Lake